Return to Home Return to Overview Strategy Guide

 Titanspawn Geysers

-When spawning a Titanspawn Geyser, Ura jumps into the air and crashes down, damaging everyone in an AoE centered around her.
+When spawning a Titanspawn Geyser, Ura jumps into the air and crashes down, damaging everyone in an AoE centered around her (30s cooldown).
 This attacks deals moderate damage and inflicts Knockdown.

-After this, a Titanspawn Geyser will spawn in a random location.
-This structure immediately spawns a Champion Fumaroller, or a Legendary Ventshot in Legendary Mode during the final phase.
+After this, a Titanspawn Geyser will spawn in one of five locations, chosen at random from those shown in the picture below.
+This structure immediately spawns a Champion Fumaroller.
 Another add will spawn every 15 seconds until the geyser is destroyed.

 Because Titanspawn Geysers are constructs, they have lower armor and thus Power damage is more effective on them.